Online Nurse Practitioner Programs in North Carolina

 - Online WHNP Programs

 A popular nurse practitioner specialty, the Family Nurse Practitioner (FNP) cares for patients of all ages, often acting in a primary care role.
-Prospective FNPs can enroll in the following online program in North Carolina.
+Prospective FNPs can enroll in any of the 7 online programs in North Carolina below:

 Nurses who wish to focus on the care of adult patients from the teen years through the geriatric years, whether in a primary or acute care setting, can opt for one of the 3 online programs in North Carolina below.